mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

     ```

 -   A standard way for developers to write backend-agnostic array code.
-    Currently my favorit approach to this is to use Numpy functions as a lingua
+    Currently my favorite approach is to use Numpy functions as a lingua
-    franca, but allow the frameworks to hijack those functions and interpret
+    franca, and allow the frameworks to hijack those functions and interpret
     them as they will.

-    This has been proposed and accepted within Numpy itself in
+    This was proposed and accepted within Numpy itself in
     [NEP-0018](https://www.numpy.org/neps/nep-0018-array-function-protocol.html)
     and has been pushed forward by people like Stephan Hoyer, Hameer Abbasi,
     Marten van Kerkwijk, and Eric Wieser.